[LUM#17] Legal Geek

 Montpellier-Stanford

-way for this pioneer to blaze his own trail while demonstrating that law studies can open up " hybrid careers where the university is not just a distributor of knowledge but a driver of innovation."
-Enough to inspire a whole chain of vocations.
+” way for this pioneer to blaze his own trail while demonstrating that a law degree can open up “hybrid careers where the university isn’t just a distributor of knowledge but a driver of innovation.”
+Enough to spark a whole chain of vocations…

 *CERCOP (UM)